Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Experimental setup

 We acknowledge a limitation of statistical power: with $n=16$ paired samples, the Wilcoxon test has approximately 80\% power to detect a large effect ($r \approx 0.7$) at $\alpha = 0.05$, but only $\sim$45\% power for a medium effect ($r \approx 0.5$).
 The non-significant results should therefore be interpreted conservatively: they indicate that the merged encoding does not produce a \emph{large} degradation in trainability, but a moderate effect cannot be ruled out at this sample size.
-The consistency of the non-significant results across 30 independent comparisons (10 configurations $\times$ 3 conditions) strengthens the evidence beyond what any single test provides.
+The consistency of the non-significant results across 30 comparisons (10 configurations $\times$ 3 conditions) strengthens the evidence beyond what any single test provides, though these comparisons are not fully independent (the same 10 configurations appear under each condition, and noisy conditions share the same underlying parameters).
+We do not apply a Bonferroni or similar correction because each comparison addresses the same directional hypothesis (merged encoding does not degrade performance) rather than testing for any difference among many hypotheses; however, we note that the two significant results ($p < 0.05$) out of 30 are consistent with the nominal Type~I error rate.